Equivariant ZFA and the foundations of nominal techniques: Equivariance

 Another case in point: in a paper on permissive-nominal techniques, in which we assume a set of atoms $\atoms$ and a partition of $\atoms$ into two infinite halves $\atoms^<$ and $\atoms^>$, a referee refused to allow the paper to be published.
-I finally understood that the sticking point was whether the partition was computable.
-Since after all, in ZF atoms have to be something else, so it could be that $\atoms=\mathbb N$ and $\atoms^<$ is `accidentally' an uncomputable set.
-We could have asserted that $\atoms^<$ was computable, but this would validate the ZF-style premise that there must necessarily be internal structure to atoms; that is, that atoms are not \emph{really} atoms.
+The sticking point was whether the partition was computable; in ZF, atoms have to be something else, so it could be that $\atoms=\mathbb N$ and $\atoms^<$ is `accidentally' an uncomputable set.
+We could have asserted that $\atoms^<$ was computable, but this would validate a ZF-style premise that there must necessarily be internal structure to atoms; that is, that atoms are not \emph{really} atoms.
 The problem was solved by assuming $\atoms^<$ and $\atoms^>$ \emph{first} and then defining $\atoms=\atoms^<\cup\atoms^>$.
-This seemed to work: the referee was satisfied and the paper published. } The reader's experience may differ but for me the background assumption that atoms cannot just \emph{be} atoms has been, to this day, a significant impediment to explaining nominal techniques.
+This seemed to work: the referee was satisfied and the paper published. }

 EZFA can serve as a practical device with which to get talking about nominal material.
 When asked ``What are atoms?'' we can simply answer ``elements of $\atoms$ in EZFA''; and when asked ``Why equivariance?'' we can simply answer ``Because we are in EZFA, and it is an axiom.''.
 And when asked ``What else?'' we can simply answer ``That's it.''. \end{rmrk}